 If we want to increase our turnover, we can simply eliminate the 50 percent of our inventory with the lowest turnover.
 If we want it even higher, we can do it again.
 We can make our turnover almost anything we want it to be.
 What’s left of our sales might no longer support our business, but our ratios will be the envy of the industry.

 Turnover is not the goal—profit is.
 We should invest every dollar we have reasonable access to in the inventory that will offer us the best (net) profit.
 What that does to our turnover ratio is irrelevant.

-(This doesn’t mean turnover ratios are totally useless—only that they’re grossly misused and a major distraction.
+(This doesn’t mean turnover ratios are totally useless in retail inventory management—only that they’re grossly misused and a major distraction.
 Low turnover sometimes indicates dead stock, and high turnover sometimes indicates too little stock.
 (However, most retailers suffer from a blend of the two that renders their overall turnover ratios meaningless.))